-7.4 Currency risk
+7.5 Currency risk

 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Fund's measurement currency.
-The Fund is exposed to foreign exchange risk arising from various currency exposures primarily with respect to the Euro.
+The Fund is exposed to foreign exchange risk arising from various currency exposures primarily with respect to the US Dollar and the Russian Rouble.
 The Fund's Executive Committee monitors the exchange rate fluctuations on a continuous basis and acts accordingly.